rsdoiel/antenna/socal_north.md

 ---

-## Tips on school choice as LAUSD’s eChoices application window closes
+## LAUSD's eChoices application window closes soon.
+Here are some tips to help

 date: 2024-11-14, updated: 2024-11-14, from: The LAist